 An important aspect of modern computer systems is the separation of address spaces through virtual memory.
-Therefore, the DSA must handle address translation, as a process submitting a task will not know the physical location in memory which causes the descriptor to contain virtual values.
-For this, the Engine communicates with the Input/Output Memory Management Unit (IOMMU) and Address Translation Cache (ATC) to perform this operation, as visible in the outward connections at the top of Figure 2.1.
-For this, knowledge about the submitting processes is required, and therefore each task descriptor has a field for the Process Address Space ID (PASID) which is filled by the ENQCMD instruction for a SWQ [3, Sec.
-3.3.1] or set statically after a process is attached to a DWQ [3, Sec.
-3.3.2].
+The DSA must therefore handle address translation, as a process submitting a task will not know the physical location in memory which causes the descriptor to contain virtual values.
+For this, the Engine communicates with the Input/Output Memory Management Unit (IOMMU) and Address Translation Cache (ATC) to perform this operation.
+For this, knowledge about the submitting processes is required, and therefore each task descriptor has a field for the Process Address Space ID (PASID) which is filled by the ENQCMD instruction for a SWQ or set statically after a process is attached to a DWQ.

 The completion of a descriptor may be signalled through a completion record and interrupt, if configured so.
-For this, the DSA 'provides two types of interrupt message storage: (1) an MSI-X table, enumerated through the MSI-X capability; and (2) a device-specific Interrupt Message Storage (IMS) table' [3, Sec.
-3.7].
+For this, the DSA 'provides two types of interrupt message storage: (1) an MSI-X table, enumerated through the MSI-X capability; and (2) a device-specific Interrupt Message Storage (IMS) table' [3, p.
+27].